Connor Long

 As an athlete, he has achievements in high school (lettered twice) and Special Olympic competitive swimming.
+In 2022, he swam in the DSISO World Championships in Albufiera, Portugal, as a member of the USA Down Syndrome Swimming National Team.
 After learning to ride at age 16, he now cycles to raise funds for medical research and clinical care for Trisomy 21 (Down Syndrome) and related conditions.
-He enjoys rock climbing & taekwondo (has a black belt).
+He enjoys indoor rock climbing.
+He earned a 1st-degree black belt in taekwondo and a broken ankle at the ninja gym.